Dermaplaning at Home: The Step-by-Step Guide to “Shaving Your Face”

 How To Dermaplane At Home – The Step by Step DIY Guide

 It’s very simple.
-But does require some key points:
+But does have key points:

-- No – you don’t need any sort of deramblading tool or fancy razors!
+- No – you don’t need any sort of dermablading tool or fancy razors!

 - FIRST: Cleanse your face with your normal cleanser.
 It’s also nice to use a warm face cloth to remove any very superficial dead skin and/or makeup etc.